 According to Gartner, an XDR solution provides enterprise cybersecurity teams with:

-With a complete view of all potential network and endpoint vulnerabilities, enterprise security personnel can more effectively prevent cyberthreats.
-In the unlikely eventuality a cyberattack occurs, XDR enables faster discovery, response and remediation, freeing up valuable resources to focus on more impactful projects.
+With a complete view of all potential network and endpoint vulnerabilities, enterprise security personnel can better prevent cyber threats.
+If a cyberattack occurs, XDR enables faster discovery, response, and remediation, freeing up valuable resources for other business projects.

 The primary value of an XDR solution is the simplicity of a combined, cohesive cybersecurity platform.
-XDR collects activity data across multiple security layers, including email, endpoint, server, cloud and network.
-Automated analysis of this data can detect threats as they happen, allowing security teams to investigate and act quickly.
+XDR collects activity data across multiple security layers, including email, endpoint, server, cloud, and network.
+Automated analysis of this data can detect threats as they happen, which allows security teams to investigate and respond more quickly.

-- Reduction in false positives and alert fatigue for cyberattacks.
+- Fewer false positives and less alert fatigue

 Extended Detection and Response Components

 According to Gartner, an XDR solution should include:

 - Centralization of normalized data, primarily focusing on the XDR vendor’s ecosystem